mkicjn/paraforth/README.md

 # paraforth
-### A subroutine-threaded Forth focused on simplicity, extreme minimalism, and independence
+### A subroutine-threaded Forth focused on independence and extreme minimalism

 All documentation and design notes are inside the assembly file as inline comments.